Finding the perfect FTM haircut is more than aesthetics — it's a crucial part of expressing your identity and feeling confident in your own skin.

 - Ideal hair length: 4–5 inches

-- Use wide-tooth comb for gentle styling
+- Use wide-tooth comb for styling

 - Slick back sides or keep short

-Taper Fades
+Taper Fade

 Modern, stylish look with longer hair on top and shorter sides that gradually fade.
+Clean and sharp.

 Styling Tips

-- Can reveal imperfections—be mindful
+- Can reveal imperfections — be mindful

 - Plan regular visits to maintain